Konadu-Akwasi-Akuoko/Object-Oriented-Thought-Process/notes/06-designing-with-objects/README.md

 The SOW contains everything that must be known about the system.
 Many customers create a request for proposal (RFP) for distribution, which is similar to the statement of work.
 A customer creates an RFP that completely describes the system the customer wants built and releases it to multiple vendors.
 The vendors then use this document, along with whatever analysis they need to do, to determine whether they should bid on the project, and if so, what price to charge.

+### Gathering the requirements

+The requirements document describes what the users want the system to do.
+Even though the level of detail of the requirements document does not need to be of a highly technical nature, the requirements must be specific enough to represent the true nature of the user’s needs for the end product.

+Whereas the SOW is a document written in paragraph (even narrative) form, the requirements are usually represented as a summary statement or presented as bulleted items.
+Each individual bulleted item represents one specific requirement of the system.
+The requirements are distilled from the statement of work.

+In many ways, these requirements are the most important part of the system.
+The SOW might contain irrelevant material; however, the requirements are the final representation of the system that must be implemented.
+All future documents in the software development process will be based on the requirements.